pshriwise/obsidian_work_vault/libMesh Notes.md

 ## Traversing the Octree
 Using `TreeBase::find_element` as a guide here.
 This algorithm uses a root tree node to start the search for an element containing the search point.

-First, a containment check is performed:
+First, a containment check is performed on the root node:

 ```cpp
 template <unsigned int N>